Eleaha/Shopping-Cart-Kata/README.md

 ### Updating the basket

-To change the basket contents, navigate to /src/data/basket-data.json
+To change the basket contents, navigate to /src/data/basket-data.json and change the figures next to "quantity".

 ### Dependencies